ramondcsilva/imc-landing-page/README.md

 # imc-landing-page
-Its a IMC lading page.
+It's a IMC lading page for restic activity.